What brands AI mentions, who gets cited, and how to reverse-engineer their success so you become the brand ChatGPT and others recommend.

 What AI says about Skincare right now

-CeraVe, La Roche-Posay, and The Ordinary are the most recommended brands across all prompts analyzed, with an average visibility of 42%.
+CeraVe, La Roche-Posay, and Paula are the most recommended brands across all prompts analyzed, with an average visibility of 39%.

-www.google.com, www.ulta.com, and www.cerave.com are the most influential domains in the space - AI models cite them in 17% of answers.
+www.youtube.com, www.facebook.com, and health.clevelandclinic.org are the most influential domains in the space - AI models cite them in 56% of answers.

 Before we dive into each prompt, here is the data for the whole category.